 Don't forget you can throw an extra loaf or two of bread in the freezer, or alternatively pitta breads or wraps, which have a longer shelf life than bread anyway.
 You can also freeze milk, although an easier and more space efficient option is to buy a few cartons of long-life UHT milk.
 This can be stored at room temperature until opened, and if you've got plenty of milk, then make sure you've got plenty of cereal.

 I've seen some hardcore stockpilers say they're stocking up on tinned new potatoes and green beans, but that stuff is horrible in tins and the fact is, a big bag of potatoes kept in a cool, dark place will last long enough to see you through any disruption.
-Vegetables like carrots will also last four to five weeks.
+Vegetables like carrots will also last about a month.
 Apples and oranges should also last for the majority of any period of shortage.